 Freelancers can take on contract work as needed, making them super flexible and, typically, financially independent.
 They can do work such as writing articles, designing logos, offering marketing services, and a wide range of services, all from the comfort of their own home.
 Freelancing involves very low overhead costs for near infinite income potential.

 People still want to look good, even during a recession, and most of us don’t have the skills to cut our own hair.
-Assuming there’s no pandemic-induced stay-at-home order in place, hair salons are still expected to thrive during a recession – though it may make sense to cater to more affluent clientele.
+Assuming there’s no pandemic-induced stay-at-home order in place.
+Typically, hair salons are still expected to thrive during a recession.
+Though it may make sense to cater to more affluent clientele.

 People are still very reliant on their phones and internet, especially when it comes to work.
 We’d expect for related services to still be in demand so people can stay connected and business can continue running smoothly.

 With COVID-19, we’ve seen that colleges and schools have remained in session but have opted to go the virtual route.
-People will still have a need for higher ed and e-learning, so this business type may be a safe bet during a recession.
+People will still have a need for higher ed and e-learning.
+This business type may be a safe bet during a recession.
+Even with schools re-opening, we see a number of schools sticking to virtual learning where they can.

 People will continue to shop during a downturn, but they might opt for less expensive options.
 Major retailers may suffer but second-hand shops are likely to thrive.
 In fact, while only 14% of people shopped at thrift stores in 2008, that number increased to 20% by 2012.
 It may be smart to get in on the “second-hand economy” ahead of the curve.